jpiper/pyDNase/README.rst

 License
 -------

 Copyright (C) 2015 Jason Piper.
-This work is licensed under the GNU GPLv3 license, see ``LICENCE.TXT`` for details.
-If you require the use of this software under a difference license (e.g. for commercial purposes), please email me at `j.piper@me.com`.
+This work is licensed under the MIT license, see ``LICENCE.TXT`` for details.
+If you require the use of this software under a difference license, please email me at `j.piper@me.com`.